designpatternninja/designpatternninja.github.io/_posts/news/2017-01-25-go-beyond-arrays-and-lists-embrance-hashed-collections.md

 }
 ```

 As you noted in the code snippet, in C# we can override `Object.Equals` and `Object.GetHashCode` to customize what means *equals* for a `Person` (in our case, they're equal if both own the same name).
+If you have no idea of what is a *hash code*, you'll understand it during this article once I've already explained what's a *hash function*.

 For example, check the follow sample code: